FRC-1721/marketing-material/docs/uniforms/tenure.rst

    :width: 125
    :alt: Picture of a tenure captain's bars

-   Team Captain's tenure bars, four years on the team, final year as Captain, Co-Captain or Safety-Captain.
+   Team Captain's tenure bars, four years on the team, third year as Safety Captain or Assistant Captain, final year as Captain.
    One or two years as a mentor.

 .. |oneYear| image:: patches/renders/oneYear.png